pjf/exobrain/README.md

 Heaps.
 Report and/or fix them at https://github.com/pjf/exobrain/issues/

 # SUPPORT

+You can join us on `#exobrain` on chat.freenode.net (IRC).

+We have a mailing list at http://groups.google.com/d/forum/exobrain .

 If you like my work, you can [tip me on gittip](https://gittip.com/pjf).